exo-addons/cloud-drive-extension/README.md

 - The app needs access to all file types - a user's full Dropbox
 - Provide a name of your app and submit to create the app
 - Your app will be created with Development status and for development you'll need link user sits to the app (max 100 users).
 Later you can apply for production.
 - Add redirect URIs for you app : https://myplatform.com/portal/rest/clouddrive/connect/dropbox.
-Important that the path in the URI should ends exactly with "/portal/rest/clouddrive/connect/dropbox".
+Important that the path in the URI should end exactly with "/portal/rest/clouddrive/connect/dropbox".
 URI should be secure (HTTPS).
 - For development purpose you also can add redirect URI to a server on localhost, it can be non-HTTPS.

 ![Dropbox App Settings](https://raw.github.com/exo-addons/cloud-drive-extension/master/documentation/readme/dropbox-app-settings.png)